Estrogen patch

-An estrogen patch (oestrogen patch) is a transdermal delivery system for estrogens such as estradiol and ethinylestradiol which can be used in menopausal hormone therapy, feminizing hormone therapy for transgender women, hormonal birth control, and other uses.
+An estrogen patch, or oestrogen patch, is a transdermal delivery system for estrogens such as estradiol and ethinylestradiol which can be used in menopausal hormone therapy, feminizing hormone therapy for transgender women, hormonal birth control, and other uses.
 Transdermal preparations of estrogen are metabolized differently than oral preparations.
 Transdermal estrogens avoid the first pass through the liver and thus potentially reduce the risk of blood clotting and stroke.

 An estrogen patch is applied directly to the skin, preferably near the lower abdomen, hips, or buttocks, and is usually changed once or twice per week.
 For women who have not undergone a hysterectomy, it is often suggested that they take progestogen in addition to an estrogen patch in order to protect the endometrium of the uterus.
 Transdermal estrogens are not recommended for all women; there are important precautions and side effects that should be considered before use.

 Medical uses

 Menopause

 An estrogen patch may be recommended for women experiencing moderate to severe symptoms of menopause, such as vasomotor symptoms and vaginal atrophy.
 During menopause, the ovaries stop producing estrogen which causes estrogen levels to fall.
 The sudden change in estrogen levels may cause vasomotor symptoms, such as hot flashes.
 Research suggests that the estrogen patch can relieve both the frequency and severity of vasomotor symptoms by increasing estrogen levels.
 An estrogen patch may also be used to treat vulvar and vaginal atrophy, another symptom of menopause associated with the sudden change in estrogen levels.